-If you are with a friend and bet them that the Yankees will win tonight’s game, then you have made a moneyline bet.
-In this article we will discuss everything you need to know about the moneyline including odds, pros/cons and tips for making the best moneyline bet.
+These types of bets show up in everyday life such as betting your friends you can beat them in a game of chess or arm wrestling.
+In this article we will discuss everything you need to know about moneyline betting including odds, pros/cons and tips for making the best moneyline bet.

 What Does the Moneyline Mean?

 Moneyline bets will almost 100% of the time be the main market listed for every game.
 Sometimes listed by itself, but oftentimes accompanied by the main total and handicap markets.
-The odds for moneyline bets will be standard.
-For American odds, the chances for one team may be -240 and + 300 for its opponent.
+The odds for moneyline bets will be standard American odds.

 |New England Patriots -210||$10||$10/(-210/100)||$4.76|